denyskryvobok/university-cms/README.md

 ## General info

-Teacher can view own schedule flow:
+Unauthenticated user:
+- User can log in by clicking on the 'Log in' button and enter credentials
+- User can register as teacher or student

+User is logged on as Admin:

+- User can see all students, teachers, groups and subjects by clicking the corresponding button on the navigation bar
+- User can go to the profile by clicking the 'My profile'
+- User can list all registered users on user admin page
+- User can set required role for each registered user
+- User can create/read/update/delete subjects
+- User can create/read/update/delete group information
+- User can assign/ reassign Students to Group
+- User can create/read/update/delete timetables for groups and teachers
+- User can log out by clicking the 'Log out' button

-Given user is logged on as Teacher
+User is logged on as Teacher:

-- User can see and navigate to `My Schedule` menu
+- User can see all students, teachers, groups and subjects by clicking the corresponding button on the navigation bar
+- User can go to the profile by clicking the 'My profile'
-- User should see own Teacher schedule according to selected date/range filter
+- User can see own schedule according to selected date/range filter

-Student can view own schedule flow:
+- User can see all his courses
+- User can log out by clicking the 'Log out' button

-Given user is logged on as Student
+User is logged on as Student:

-- User can see and navigate to `My Schedule` menu
+- User can see all students, teachers, groups and subjects by clicking the corresponding button on the navigation bar
+- User can go to the profile by clicking the 'My profile'
-- User should see the schedule for the group of which he is a member, according to the selected date/range filter.
+- User can see own schedule according to selected date/range filter
+- User can log out by clicking the 'Log out' button

 ## Technologies